-Every family, every pregnancy, and every baby have unique needs, and our team is equipped with the depth and breadth of expertise to provide you the highest level of care when you need it most.
+Every family, every pregnancy, and every baby have unique needs.
+Our team is equipped with the depth and breadth of expertise to provide you the highest level of care when you need it most.

 In fact, even before your first appointment, you’ll hear from the nurse coordinator who will be your family’s personal guide, scheduling your tests and answering any questions you and your family have along the way.

-As part of the Washington University Physicians network, our team collaborates with leading experts across medical fields – from neonatologists and other pediatric specialists at St. Louis Children’s Hospital, to adult care specialists in diabetes, kidney disease, heart disease and other conditions at Barnes-Jewish Hospital – building a world-class team tailored to your care.
+As part of the Washington University Physicians network, our team collaborates with leading experts across medical fields.
+From neonatologists and other pediatric specialists at St. Louis Children’s Hospital, to adult care specialists in diabetes, kidney disease, heart disease and other conditions, our network builds a world-class team tailored to your care.
 We also connect our patients with specialists in related fields, including nutritional counseling, physical therapy and social work.

-Our team provides specialized care for patients have any high-risk condition, including those who are:
+Our team provides specialized care for patients who have any high-risk condition, including those who are:

 - Planning to get pregnant and at risk for a complicated pregnancy; our pre-pregnancy counselors will review your individualized care plan before your pregnancy even begins